core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 > in all implementations, but configurable to use when not necessary (e.g., in closed environment).
 > ... even if those features stretch the capabilities of such devices.

-A security solution MUST be implemented to protect CoAP over TCP and MUST be enabled by default.
-This document defines the TLS binding, but alternative solutions at different layers in the protocol stack MAY be used to protect CoAP over TCP when appropriate.
+A security solution MUST be implemented to protect CoAP over reliable transports and MUST be enabled by default.
+This document defines the TLS binding, but alternative solutions at different layers in the protocol stack MAY be used to protect CoAP over reliable transports when appropriate.
 Note that there is ongoing work to support a data object-based security model for CoAP that is independent of transport (see {{-oscoap}}).